-A number of students have gone on to study Media courses, Computer Design and Computer Science courses whilst others have gone into IT Apprenticeships.
-For more information contact Mrs A Wolanski Email: awolanski@stjohnsschoolcyprus.com Mathematics Edexcel 9MA0
+A number of students have gone on to study Media courses, Computer Design and Computer Science courses whilst others have gone into IT Apprenticeships and Degrees in Cyber Security and Computer Forensics.
+For more information contact Mrs A Wolanski Email: Amanda.Wolanski@modschools.org Mathematics Edexcel 9MA0

-EXCELLENCE \ LEARNING \ LEADERSHIP Who should consider studying this course?
+EXCELLENCE • LEARNING • LEADERSHIP

+Who should consider studying this course?

 Mathematics A level is highly regarded by universities and employers and it is a requirement for anybody wishing to go on to study Mathematics, Engineering and many Science courses at university.
 You should enjoy Mathematics in its own right.

 The entry requirement you should ideally have to study Maths to A level is a Grade 7 at GCSE.

-What units are studied and how are they assessed?
-Year 12 and 13 All students will continue to work in Pure Mathematics and much of this work to begin with will be familiar from KS4 but they will also start to work on Mechanics and Statistics.
-We also offer Further Mathematics to those students who would like to do a second A Level in Mathematics.
-The Further Mathematics A level continues to give the students a choice of applied modules so students can choose to extend their work in Mechanics or Statistics, but also have the chance to focus on Decision Maths if they wish.
-Student Comment:
+What does the course cover?